 BERNICE RUBENS (1923-2004)

 One of Bernice Rubens’ favourite anecdotes was about her refugee father’s arrival in Cardiff at the start of the 20th century.
 The Lithuanian Jew was conned by ticket-touts in Hamburg into paying for passage to New York, where his brother was waiting for him, but put on a boat to Cardiff instead.
-He had been in Cardiff a whole month, searching in vain for his brother, before he was told it wasn’t New York.
+He had been in Cardiff a whole month, searching in vain for his brother, before someone told him it wasn’t New York.
 The tale reveals not only the tragi-comic irony which pervades Rubens’ 25 novels, but also her ambivalent attitude to her home town.
 Bought up in a poor, tight-knit, orthodox Jewish family in Splott where everybody knew everyone else’s business, Bernice found Cardiff “stifling,” and after Cardiff High School for Girls and English at the University she left the city, never to live here again.
 However, Wales features prominently in her dark, quirky fiction, as do family tensions and Jewish history.
 She won the 1970 Booker prize with The Elected Member, settled with ease into north London literary circles, and built a respected body of work, published all over the world, right up to her death.
 Her brothers, pianist Harold (1918-2010) and violinist Cyril (1926-1996), were both well-known classical musicians.

 IAIN SINCLAIR (1943-)